laislodi/djangoproject/README.md

 ## Set up a database
 This step is only necessary if you’d like to work with a “large” database engine like PostgreSQL, MariaDB, MySQL, or Oracle.
 To install such a database, consult the [database installation information](https://docs.djangoproject.com/en/5.1/topics/install/#database-installation).

-### Details on Database
-If you plan to use Django’s database API functionality, you’ll need to make sure a database server is running.
-Django supports many different database servers and is officially supported with PostgreSQL, MariaDB, MySQL, Oracle and SQLite.

-If you are developing a small project or something you don’t plan to deploy in a production environment, SQLite is generally the best option as it doesn’t require running a separate server.
-However, SQLite has many differences from other databases, so if you are working on something substantial, it’s recommended to develop with the same database that you plan on using in production.

-To use another database other than SQLite, you’ll need to make sure that the appropriate Python database bindings are installed:
-- If you’re using PostgreSQL, you’ll need the [psycopg](https://www.psycopg.org/psycopg3/) or [psycopg2](https://www.psycopg.org/) package.
-Refer to the [PostgreSQL notes](https://docs.djangoproject.com/en/5.1/ref/databases/#postgresql-notes) for further details.
-- If you’re using MySQL or MariaDB, you’ll need a [DB API driver](https://docs.djangoproject.com/en/5.1/ref/databases/#mysql-db-api-drivers) like **mysqlclient**.
-See [notes for the MySQL backend](https://docs.djangoproject.com/en/5.1/ref/databases/#mysql-notes) for details.
-- If you’re using SQLite you might want to read the [SQLite backend notes](https://docs.djangoproject.com/en/5.1/ref/databases/#sqlite-notes).
-- If you’re using Oracle, you’ll need to install [oracledb](https://oracle.github.io/python-oracledb/), but please read the [notes for the Oracle backend](https://docs.djangoproject.com/en/5.1/ref/databases/#oracle-notes) for details regarding supported versions of both Oracle and **oracledb**.
-- If you’re using an unofficial 3rd party backend, please consult the documentation provided for any additional requirements.

-And ensure that the following keys in the 'default' item of the DATABASES dictionary match your database connection settings:
-- **ENGINE** – Either **'django.db.backends.sqlite3'**, **'django.db.backends.postgresql'**, **'django.db.backends.mysql'**, or **'django.db.backends.oracle'**.
-Other backends are [also available](https://docs.djangoproject.com/en/5.1/ref/databases/#third-party-notes).
-- **NAME** – The name of your database.
-If you’re using SQLite, the database will be a file on your computer.
-In that case, **NAME** should be the full absolute path, including the filename of that file.
-You don’t need to create anything beforehand; the database file will be created automatically when needed.
-The default value, **BASE_DIR / 'db.sqlite3'**, will store the file in your project directory.

-If you are not using SQLite as your database, additional settings such as **USER**, **PASSWORD**, and **HOST** must be added.
-For more details, see the reference documentation for [DATABASES](https://docs.djangoproject.com/en/5.1/ref/settings/#std-setting-DATABASES).

 # [Part 1](https://docs.djangoproject.com/en/5.1/intro/tutorial01/)